-Dear Jean, I know antioxidants are great for my skin, but every cream or serum seems to have different antioxidants in it.
-What do I need to know?—Zoe W.
+Dear Jean, I know antioxidants are great, but every cream or serum seems to have different antioxidants in it.
+What’s the best, most powerful antioxidant for skin? —Zoe W.

-Dear Zoe, From red wine to green tea, from rosehips to arctic succulents, the variety of antioxidants that can be eaten, drunk, or extracted and used in skincare is mind-boggling.
-They’re good for health and for skin because they help protect against free radicals, which, in a famous example, do the same thing to us that they do to a sliced apple: They oxidize it, turning it brown, and sending it more quickly to…its eventual disintegration, otherwise known as ripe old age.
+Dear Zoe, From red wine and green tea to Arctic succulents, the variety of antioxidants that can be eaten, drunk, or extracted and used in skin care is mind-boggling.
+They’re good for health and for skin because they help protect against free radicals, which, in a famous example, do the same thing to us that they do to a sliced apple: They oxidize it, turning it brown and sending it more quickly to…its eventual disintegration, otherwise known as ripe old age.

 I’m a huge believer in vitamin C—it’s the most-studied antioxidant, particularly for skin, and it clearly works on all sorts of levels to improve many aspects of skin and overall health.
-I love a green tea, a pomegranate, a what-have-you, but C is what I trust and use every day.
+I love a green tea, a pomegranate, a what-have-you, but C is what I trust and use every morning.
 I particularly love the vitamin C powder from True Botanicals because when you mix vitamin C into a cosmetic formula, it starts to oxidize the second you open it, so most vitamin C skin treatments, even those with a truckload of preservatives, get less and less potent with each use.
-The powder—you can mix it with plain old water, a serum, a moisturizer, even an SPF—is always full potency when you apply it.
+The powder, on the other hand, can be mixed it with plain old water, a serum, a moisturizer, even an SPF, right before you use it, so it’s always full potency when you apply it.

-Skincare always involves some level of hope in a jar, but this hope has more going for it than most: Antioxidants benefit our skin; a powder is a great way to make sure they remain active in skincare; certainly when consuming antioxidants, variety is a huge benefit; and apple peels look to be powerful antioxidant-wise.
-And my skin looks and feels amazing.
-Which powder is superior?
-It’s sort of like comparing—well, apples and oranges.
+Skin care always involves some level of hope in a jar, but this hope has more going for it than most: Antioxidants benefit our skin, and this powder version is a brilliant way to make sure the vitamin C remains active.